This section covers some frequently asked questions about the Screaming Frog SEO Spider. The FAQ includes -

 This will generally be due to the SEO spider reaching it’s memory limit.
 Please read how to increase memory.

-18) Why Do I Get A “Connection Refused” message?
+18) Why Do I Get A “Connection Refused” Response?
 Top ↑

 Connection refused or connection error is a message from the server when it has refused an http request from the SEO spider.

 For individual site cases this is generally due to too many concurrent requests at a rate that the site/server does not allow.

 In the premium version of the SEO spider you can reduce the speed of requests and hence, not receive the connection refused errors.
 In the free ‘lite’ version of the tool, you can try the ‘re-spider’ option upon right clicking the URL to re-try crawling it.